If you have a diabetic cat, their diet is very important.

-Several studies have shown that a low-carbohydrate, high-protein diet improved insulin sensitivity in cats.
+Several studies have shown that a low-carbohydrate, low fiber, high-protein diet improved insulin sensitivity in cats.

-Other studies have shown that supplements such as taurine can be useful when included as part of a diabetic cat food list.
-Taurine is believed to aid ocular, nerve, liver and heart functions.
+Other studies have shown that supplements such as taurine might belong on a diabetic cat food list.

-Our reviews include Royal Canin diabetic cat food, Purina diabetic cat food, and Hill’s diabetic cat food as well as other brands of specialized feline foods.
+Our reviews include Royal Canin diabetic cat food, Purina diabetic cat food, and Hill’s diabetic cat food, as well as other specialized brands .